chensole/happyrabbit.github.com/_posts/2018-12-30-unknownunknown.markdown

 ---

 <blockquote>
-"Knowledge is what we know
+"Knowledge is what we know.
 Also, what we know we do not know.

-We discover what we do not know

-Essentially by what we know
+We discover what we do not know essentially by what we know.
 Thus knowledge expands.

-With more knowledge we come to know

-More of what we do not know.
+With more knowledge we come to know more of what we do not know.
 Thus knowledge expands endlessly.

 ------ C Radhakrishna Rao, STATISTICS AND TRUTH"